Are black-coloured diamonds real?

 Diamond earrings

-In reality, both black and white diamond earrings work with most outfits—moreover, both suit daytime or evening wear.
-Unlike rings, earrings have little wear.
+In reality, both black and white diamond earrings work well with most outfits; moreover, they suit both daytime and evening wear.
+Unlike rings, earrings wear a little.
 As a result, there is less risk of damaging black diamonds.

 Black Diamond Necklaces

 Our example below made a rare appearance in our shop.
-Originating in India, the 18ct Yellow Gold necklace features and arrangement of drilled and strung diamonds.
+Originating in India, the 18ct Yellow Gold necklace features an arrangement of drilled and strung diamonds.

-Approximately 5 carats of diamonds appear in this design, wired across an 18ct Yellow Gold wire necklace design.
+Approximately 5 carats of diamonds are set in this design on an 18ct Yellow Gold wire necklace.

 View the necklace within our pre-loved selection on our main website.